-"At the beginning of a relationship, we attend to the other person because we want to get to know them," she explains.
+"At the beginning of a relationship, we attend to the other person because we want to get to know them," she says.
 "We listen to their likes and dislikes, history, family dynamics, dreams, and fears.
-We spend hours in conversation, discovering each other.
-No fact too small, no story too long.
+We spend hours in conversation discovering each other; no fact too small, no story too long.
 The building of the relationship has newness and surprises.
-During this time, it is critical that cellphones are out of sight while in conversation to ensure total concentration on the other."
+During this time, it is critical that cellphones are out of sight while in conversation to ensure total concentration on [each] other."

-She also warns about the dangers of messages getting misconstrued via text, especially when you're still getting to know each other: "Texting between each other should be positive and factual.
-Do not allow jokes or sarcasm to creep in, as they don’t translate well, and create a rift instantaneously."
+Shore also warns about the dangers of messages getting misconstrued via text, especially when you're still getting to know each other: "Texting between each other should be positive and factual," she says.
+"Do not allow jokes or sarcasm to creep in, as they don’t translate well and create a rift instantaneously."

-Think Twice Before Posting Anything Personal
+Think Twice Before Commenting and Posting

 "Don't respond to a post or comment out of emotion," she says.
-"Take time to process what you have read or seen and allow yourself time to reflect on your thoughts before commenting out of anger or frustration.
+"Take time to process what you have read or seen, and allow yourself time to reflect on your thoughts before commenting out of anger or frustration.
 Remember that everyone is entitled to their own opinions."

-In the same vein, while you may be tempted to share all aspects of your life, remember that your partner may not be on the same page: "Keep your personal conversations personal.
-There is no need to take your private life public.
+In the same vein, while you may be tempted to share all aspects of your life on Instagram or Facebook, remember that your partner may not feel the same way.
+"Keep your personal conversations personal," Shore says.
+"There is no need to take your private life public.
 Posting about your partner’s choice of a birthday present for you or gossiping about your S.O. are communications best left out of the public eye."

-As our social media networks continue to grow, the expert also recommends being mindful of people's beliefs and values: "Remember who your friends are.
-Before sharing your thoughts on politics or religion, or posting something provocative or controversial, keep in mind who your audience is.
-Is it worth creating tension with your family, friends, or co-workers?
+As your social media network grows, Shore also recommends being mindful of other people's beliefs and values.
+"Remember who your friends are," she says.
+"Before sharing your thoughts on politics or religion, or posting something provocative or controversial, keep in mind who your audience is.
+Is it worth creating tension with your family, friends, or co-workers?"